peteroupc/html3dutil/doc/tutorial-overview.md

 Version 2.0.0-beta1:

-There are many, many changes to version 2.0.0-beta1 from version 1.5.1.
-Here are some of them, including the most important ones.

 - All classes in the main library are moved to a new namespace called `H3DU`.
 For example, `Shape` is now <a href="H3DU.Shape.md">H3DU.Shape</a> and `Mesh` is now <a href="H3DU.Mesh.md">H3DU.Mesh</a>.
 Many classes in the "extras" directory are also moved to the `H3DU` namespace.
 - `Scene3D`, now <a href="H3DU.Scene3D.md">H3DU.Scene3D</a>, is no longer meant to be a scene graph of objects to draw.
 That job now belongs to the new <a href="H3DU.Batch3D.md">H3DU.Batch3D</a> class.
 Scene3D's `render` method now takes an array of `Batch3D`s to render.
 For compatibility, though, the methods allowing it to manage 3D models and the coordinate system, such as `makeShape` and `setPerspective`, can still be used until `H3DU.Scene3D` renders a custom `H3DU.Batch3D`.
 This compatibility behavior may be dropped in the future.
 - Alpha is disabled in WebGL contexts created with the <a href="H3DU.md#H3DU.get3DOr2DContext">H3DU.get3DOr2DContext</a> method.